LOVECHEN/raycast-unblock/README.md

 1. Open [iCloud Shortcut - RaycastUnblock.Translate.v1](https://www.icloud.com/shortcuts/4a907702fe3145d9a378a9c8af47bb2e) and add it to your shortcuts.
 2. Modify your `.env` file and set `TRANSLATE_TYPE` to `shortcut`.
 3. Run Raycast Unblock and use Raycast Translate feature.

+#### Notice

+- This feature is only available on macOS.
+- Some languages may not be recognized, this is because the system's built-in translation engine is used, which may be due to incorrect [dictionary settings](./src/features/translations/dict.ts) or encountering languages not supported by the system.
+- If you are sure that it is a problem with the dictionary settings, you can submit an Issue or Pull Request to help us fix this problem.

+### AI Translator

+You can use AI to translate text in Raycast Translate feature.
+Prompts provided by `@zhuozhiyongde`.

+#### Notice

+- Pay attention to the request and usage issues, Translator may cause frequent requests to AI services, resulting in overuse or rate limit, so please use it carefully.

 ## Credits